 FGM is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
 Staff will inform the D/DSL immediately if they suspect a girl is at risk of FGM.
-Staff also need to report any 'known' cases of FGM to the police as required by law.
+We will report to the police any 'known' cases of FGM to the police as required by law.